 There are also thousands of online communities built for exactly this kind of thing.
 If you’re willing to put yourself out there, I highly recommend recruiting someone to be accountable to.

-Embracing Setbacks Helps You Succeed
+Embracing Setbacks Helps Motivation

 Let’s talk about what happens when you don’t meet your goal.